 For more information regarding integration options, visit the Bridgit Help Desk.

 Permission groups are a key collaboration feature.
 Instead of having one person or group in charge of everything related to workforce management, you can have different groups with different permissions to do specific tasks in Bridgit Bench.
 It’s a great way to get key parties to be part of the planning process while saving others time by delegating work to project owners.

 Our users take full advantage of permission groups and tend to be similar in their approach.
 Here’s a common way the standard permission groups are used:

-- Most of the operations team is onboarded as Full Contributors.
+- Most of the operations team is onboarded as a Full Contributor.
 Sometimes HR is a Full Contributor too, depending on their role in the process.

 Onboard specific groups using custom permissions

-If you want a user to manage projects and add roles but not the ability to add allocations, you can create the following permissions group:
+If you want a user to manage projects and add roles, but not have the ability to add allocations, you can create the following permissions group:

 Optimize long-term planning with forecasting

 The Strategic Workforce Plan Report and Utilization Rate Chart automatically update as you make changes to your people and projects.
 Our users leverage them to plan more effectively and reduce the risk of last-minute, panic decisions.